 What are examples of sales reports?

 Examples include pipeline reports, which track deals through stages, and forecasting reports, which estimate future revenue.
+A sales performance report provides a detailed breakdown of sales by various factors, such as demographics and regions, to identify strengths and areas for improvement in sales strategies.
 Performance reports and daily sales summaries are also common for tracking short- and long-term goals.

 How do I ensure sales report accuracy?